GiusepeCasagrande/Cinephile/README.md

 An App that list the upcoming movies based on https://www.themoviedb.org

 Third-party libraries used:

-ReactiveUI: MVVM framework based on RFP.
+- ReactiveUI: MVVM framework based on RFP.

+- Xamarin.Froms: I decide to go with forms because it was the faster and simpler aproach here, I could invest much more time in the UI and improve it, but this wasn't my main concern here.

 - Reactive Extensios: Set of extensios and classes to alow reactive funcional programming.